 01 The main concern after a Brit Milah is bleeding.
 The definition of bleeding is deep, dark red, wet blood in the baby’s diaper, covering the circumference of about 2 inches (the opening of a large drinking glass).
 If this happens, call me on my cell phone right away, anytime.
 My number again is 054-735-2408.

 02 After the Brit Milah, until the child is sleeping for the night, you must open the diaper once every hour to check for significant bleeding.
 There is a chance that the bandage can slip and bleeding could start again.
-If this does occur, simply call me and I'll come and put on another bandage.
+If this does occur, please call me and I'll come and put on a new bandage.

 03 The baby also needs to urinate regularly.
 If this is not happening, please be in contact with me.

 04 Each time you change the baby's diaper you need to change the gauze pad with Vaseline.
-When you check for bleeding once an hour before he goes to bed, leave the gauze pad as is.
+When you check for bleeding once an hour, leave the gauze pad as is.
 If the gauze pad falls off in between diaper changes it is no cause for alarm.

-05 The bandage itself should not fall off, but if it does, and there is no bleeding, it is also not a cause for concern.
+05 There are times that the bandage falls off.
+If it does, and there is no bleeding, it is also not a cause for concern.
 Simply put on a new gauze pad lined with Vaseline and close it in the diaper.
 If there's a level of bleeding which is more than just a few drops please be in touch with me for a consult.

 06 The baby can only be bathed 24 hours after the final* bandage is removed.
 Prior to that, as needed, clean the affected area with wet wipes.
 Keep in mind, urine is sterile and even if fecal matter comes into contact with the bandage, it will not reach the cut because of how many times the bandage is wrapped around.